jpablo/haskell-scala-js/src/main/tut/3-data-structures.md

 In other words, the type of each element will be lost.

-Btw, Python is in a similar situation here since being a dynamic language the interpreter doesn't have any kind of type information until it actually runs the program.

 ### Namedtuples / Case Classes
 Instead of `namedtuples` you can use *case classes* which will be discussed at length later